 When a member program is ready for accreditation, a trained assessor spends several days at the training facility.
 The assessor interviews staff, clients, volunteers and applicants in addition to reviewing paperwork and files in order to make sure that all of ADI’s standards are being met.
-Currently approximately 110 ADI programs have been accredited (by ADI and/or by the International Guide Dog Federation).
-All programs are required to be re-accredited every 5 years in order to maintain their voting membership in ADI.
+Currently over 125 ADI programs have been accredited (by ADI and/or by the International Guide Dog Federation).
+All programs are required to be re-accredited every 5 years in order to maintain their ADI accreditation membership status.

 A number of non-accredited assistance dog organizations and some individual private trainers may state that they work to the standards set by Assistance Dogs International or the International Guide Dog Federation.
 However, they have not been accredited and their work has not been subject to scrutiny by experienced accreditation assessors.

 IMPORTANT: Programs must be an ADI Accredited member or Candidate program in good standing that has placed at least ten assistance dog teams to be eligible to apply for an ADI accreditation survey.
 Information about how to become a Candidate program can be found on the Candidates page.

 Members or Candidate programs that want to apply for accreditation or re-accreditation must first review ALL the ADI accreditation documents.
 Requests for the documents should be sent to [email protected]